-- a) To identify opportunities for restoration throughout the City, including opportunities to increase and/or maintain-sustain open meadow landscapes for pollinators, birds and other wildlife to ensure diversity within the Natural Heritage System. - b) To identify areas where the planting of indigenous vegetation replacement trees and shrubs will be focused to support the restoration of natural habitats in conjunction with Tree Compensation Plans. - c) To provide opportunities to increase the City's tree canopy cover, including areas where tree compensation can be directed.
+- a) To identify opportunities for restoration throughout the City, including opportunities to increase and/or sustain open meadow landscapes for pollinators, birds and other wildlife to ensure diversity within the Natural Heritage System. - b) To identify areas where the planting of indigenous vegetation be focused to support the restoration of natural habitats. - c) To provide opportunities to increase the City's tree canopy cover, including areas where tree compensation can be directed.